Alsie Express

 Alsie Express is a Danish virtual airline based at Sønderborg.
 All flights are operated by its sister carrier, Air Alsie, as it is not an AOC holder.

 History

-Alsie Express was founded in 2013, and it started operation on the route between Sønderborg and Copenhagen on June 17, 2013.
+Alsie Express was founded on May 22, 2013, and started operations on the route between Sønderborg and Copenhagen on the following June 17.
 The previous operator, Danish Air Transport, cancelled all fights between Sønderborg – Copenhagen a week after Alsie Express started flying the route.

 In January 2021, Alsie Express announced the suspension of its scheduled services until late March 2021 in the wake of the COVID-19 pandemic.